hmis-tools/hmis-api-server/docs/API.md

 standards.
 We do not document the HTTP response codes for each endpoint, but the API follows these principles:

-Successful requests get a response code in the 2xx range (e.g., of `200 OK`, or `201 Created` in the case of a succesful POST or PUT request).
+Successful requests get a response code in the 2xx range (e.g., `200 OK`, or `201 Created` in the case of a succesful POST or PUT request).
 Unsuccessful requests should get a response code in the 4xx range (e.g., `400 Bad Request` in case of a data validation problem, or `401 Unauthorized` in case of an authorization failure).
 HTTP response codes in the 5xx range are not part of this API; however, note that some implementations may return them in practice.
 For example when a data validity problem is _not_ explicitly caught and thus leads to a database type mismatch error later on, the resultant low-level error might be propagated back to the client as a `500 Internal Server Error`.

 # Top-level resources: